 The Los Angeles-based artist duo Luke Fischbeck and Sara Rara hosted SUMI INK CLUB, a participatory ink and brush drawing event, as the opening of the exhibition.
 Afterwards, a DIY book station using printouts of details of the drawing were in the gallery for visitors to express their unique interpretation of the drawing by binding their own book.

-Work based on her residency at Palmer Station, Antarctica, awarded by the National Science Foundation’s Antarctic Artists and Writers Program.
+Recent work based on Oona Stern’s residency at Palmer Station, Antarctica, awarded by the National Science Foundation’s Antarctic Artists and Writers Program.

 Recent large self-portrait drawings that parody attitudes of greed, bigotry, and fear.